Skip to main content

 alter table `user` add column `social_linkedin` text null;

-But maybe it would be a better idea to store the social handles into a JSON column - we can easily achieve that with embeddables too:
+But maybe it would be a better idea to store the social handles into a JSON column - you can easily achieve that with embeddables too:

 And test it again: